ericmaat/APD-Minor-Portfolio---Eric-Maat/README.md

 ## Cofano Containers

 For the Cofano case we received seven datasets.
-These were about the lay-out of the container yard, the avaible machines and the transport of containers of Cofano.
+These were about the lay-out of the container yard, the available machines and the transport of containers of Cofano.
 This data was not as straightforward as the FoodBoost data and contained some confusing terms.
 To better understand theses datasets Joanne and I analyzed all seven of them.
 While Joanne examined what data could be useful to us, I examined how all the DataFrames could connect to one another.
 I ended up with the following information.

 <details>
 <summary>Connections between DataFrames</summary>